 I’m worried about foodAs COVID-19 unfolds in Stockton, we know that it may impact your ability to feed yourself and your family.
 Many community resources are still open, some of which are summarized below.
 If you would like to discuss these options with someone, please dial 211 or text 898211 for more information.
 Survey

-211 in San Joaquin has partnered with Lyft to address transportation needs during this pandemic.
-Callers who are in need of food transportation services, who meet the eligibility of participating food banks and pantries (eligibility requirements specific to each food bank/pantry), and who live within the 10 mile radius of the pantries will be able to access this service by dialing 2-1-1.
+211 in San Joaquin has partnered with Door Dash to address food access needs during this pandemic.
+Callers who are in need of food and live within the 10 mile radius of participating food pantries will be able to access this service by dialing 2-1-1.
+Once signed-up, clients will receive a box of fresh and non-perishable food delivered to their door on a regular basis.

 California Food Access Programs